 Get the latest from TODAY

-Whether it’s caused by burned-on spray starch, melted synthetic fabric or rusty water in the reservoir, the soleplate of an iron should be cleaned whenever there is obvious residue or it no longer glides smoothly.
+It could be caused by burned-on spray starch, melted synthetic fabric or rusty water in the reservoir.
+Whatever the reason, the soleplate of an iron should be cleaned whenever there is obvious residue or it no longer glides smoothly.
 Follow these tips from Meg Roberts, president of Molly Maid cleaning service, to keep your clothing iron clean and iron marks a thing of the past.

 For sticky spots:

-Believe it or not, newspaper makes a great iron cleaner.
-(You can also use paper towels or a dry cotton towel.)
-Start by turning the iron to the highest setting (do not use steam) and run the hot, dry iron across the paper towel until it's clean.
-If extra abrasion is needed, sprinkle a tablespoon of salt on top of the newspaper and repeat.
+Start by turning the iron on to the highest setting (do not use steam) and run the hot, dry iron across the paper towel until it's clean.
+If extra abrasion is needed, sprinkle a tablespoon of salt on top of a newspaper and repeat.
 To rinse off residue, run the iron over a damp, clean towel after it cools.

 To remove oily substances: